A Moment with The Ambassador

 From his childhood in Lebanon, to his adult life in Canada and finally the United States one thing has remained constant for Vartan Seferian–his passion for fine cigars.
 He has brought that same passion to his work with Ambassador, transforming a life long love affair with cigars into a thriving business, establishing Ambassador as the premier purveyor of fine cigars in the valley.

 Recently Vartan took a few moments to sit down and discuss cigars, Ambassador and fine living.

 What is the significance of the name ‘Ambassador’?

 Before opening the store I was sitting with my family talking about the name.
 We were throwing names around and my daughter Christine said “Ambassador”.
 Once she said that we thought about it and decided it was perfect.
 An Ambassador is someone who represents something, usually a country, but I wanted to be the Ambassador of cigars.
 So it fit the image I wanted perfectly.

 What do you mean by ‘The Ambassador of Cigars’?

 “[We provide] the environment and selection that the finest cigar aficionado expects, but we also create an environment that’s comfortable for the novice.”

-It’s a name that I’ve earned over time, with 14 years now being in the business, many of my friends call me the Ambassador of Fine Cigars.
+It’s a name that I’ve earned over time, with two decades now being in the business, many of my friends call me the Ambassador of Fine Cigars.
 That’s exactly what we do, we provide first of all the environment and selection that the finest cigar aficionado expects, but we also create an environment that’s comfortable for the novice.
 Often people come in who are new to cigars and ask where to start and tell us that they need the experience.
 We take the time to sit down, explain how to get started, teach them how to cut the cigars, how to light them–and people really appreciate that.
 We take them step by step through the process, and I understand not all stores take the time to do that–but we take pride in our service.